Ian Narev: Personal life

 Ian Narev was born in Auckland to a Jewish family.
 As a child, he starred in a New Zealand television series Children of Fire Mountain.

-He lives in Australia with his wife Frances and their three daughters, Emilia, Zoe, and Alexandra.
+He lives in Australia with his wife Frances and their three daughters.

 Commonwealth Bank scandals

 On 7 March 2016 Narev formally apologised to customers following a 2014 exposé by ABC TV Four Corners and Fairfax journalists into serious irregularities concerning the refusal of claims of dying and seriously ill clients by the insurance arm of the Commonwealth Bank.
 On 14 August 2017, Narev announced he would step down as Commonwealth Bank CEO within a year amid allegations the bank breached anti-money laundering laws on almost 54,000 occasions.